tunnckoCore/kind-error/README.md

 ## Install
 ```
 npm i kind-error --save
-npm test
 ```

 ## Features
+- Creating custom error classes/subclass
 - You can customize error name with `name` property in options object.
-- Creating custom error classes/subclass
 - By default won't have `stack` property in the composed error object.
 - You should pass `showStack: true` in options if you want stacktraces.
 - If `actual` and `expected` is given, will compose `message` automatically.
 - If `actual` is given, will change it to it's type, using `kindof(actual)`.
   + it will move `actual` value to `value` property

 ## Usage
 > For more use-cases see the [tests](./test.js)